-At December 31, 2020, our largest multifamily real estate relationship totaled \$579,000 and was secured by one property.
-At December 31, 2020, this loan was performing in accordance with its original payment terms.
+At December 31, 2021, our largest multifamily real estate relationship totaled \$564,000 and was secured by one property.
+At December 31, 2021, this loan was performing in accordance with its original payment terms.

-At December 31, 2020, we had only one commercial real estate loan in the amount of \$364,000 secured by a mixed commercial/residential property in Louisiana.
-This loan was performing in accordance with its original repayment terms at December 31, 2020.
+At December 31, 2021, we had only one commercial real estate loan participation in the amount of \$1.5 million secured by a strip shopping center in Louisiana.
+This loan was performing in accordance with its original repayment terms at December 31, 2021.

-We consider a number of factors in originating commercial real estate loans.
+We consider a number of factors in originating or participating in commercial real estate loans.
 We evaluate the qualifications, credit capacity and financial condition of the borrower, including project-level and global cash flows, credit history, and management expertise, as well as the value and condition of the property securing the loan.
 When evaluating the qualifications of the borrower, we first consider the financial resources of the borrower, the borrower's experience in owning or managing similar property and the borrower's payment history with us and other financial institutions.
 In evaluating the property securing the loan, the factors we consider include the net operating income of the mortgaged property before debt service and depreciation, the ratio of the loan amount to the appraised value of the mortgaged property and the debt service coverage ratio (the ratio of net operating income to debt service).
 We generally require a debt service ratio of at least 1.25x.